JoePony/page3/README.md

 # page3
-An admin page based on Bootstrap
+An admin page based on Bootstrap,view at http://joepony.github.io/page3